15 Apr Why Using A Legitimate Cleaning Company Could Help Protect Workers From A Disaster

 While I stay pretty sad about the state of affairs and well-being of our staff and ourselves, I find the comfort we can give our staff a glimpse of financial hope.
 As a licensed, bonded, and insured cleaning business, we can provide our staff in ways others are not.
 There has always been this tug of war watching other companies pay their staff under the table, offering to pay 1099, knowing it was illegal and wrong.
 Watching housekeepers be taken advantage of while lured by the dollar signs – $100 a day, $150 a day, or $200 per house, knowing in the back of my head there is no way this is legit.
 Seeing moms on Facebook pages give out phone numbers of their housekeepers who work “independently,” all while wondering if they really know the liabilities they are taking with lack of workers comp insurance, bonds should something go missing, tax avoidance, contributing to the workforce, etc. Constantly losing excellent housekeepers to the promise of big money while knowing they would be in trouble come tax time or if they were injured on the job.
 Today though, I feel extremely proud of our company that we haven’t compromised, we haven’t given in while losing out on money, we have stayed true to our word of protecting our staff, and now more than ever, it is evident why at the end of this nightmare legitimate cleaning companies are going to be praised for protecting their staff during horrific times the likes we hope we will never again see.

-For those of you who don’t know much about the cleaning industry, the pros and cons of classifying staff as workers or independent contractors have always been the great debate.
+For those of you who don’t know much about the cleaning industry, the pros and cons of classifying staff as workers or independent contractors have always been a great debate.
 But no matter how you justify it, the truth is you can’t operate a cleaning business with teams but identify them as independent contractors.
 Employers must comply with payroll tax requirements, including payment of unemployment insurance and workers’ compensation insurance.
 And for those small cleaning businesses during this crisis, it’s my opinion this will be somewhat of a golden ticket for their workers and themselves.

 The IRS considers all workers to be employees unless you can prove otherwise.
 Try bending the rules associated with either of these legal structures could land you in big trouble and can also hurt employees in the long run, especially now as millions of Americans filing for unemployment benefits.
 Under current guidelines, legit companies have an easier time assisting workers than those who deem their workers in 1099.
 While the unprecedented Pandemic Unemployment Assistance (PUA) program may eventually help gig and 1099 workers, it is not a sure thing, and it doesn’t help with immediate financial support.